 - Soy sauce: This gives the dish a delicious umami flavor.
 Feel free to use low-sodium soy sauce or coconut aminos, if desired.

-- Eggs: This will help bind the ingredients together and add a nice texture to the dish.
+- Eggs: This will help bind the ingredients together and add a nice texture and more protein to the recipe.

 Recipe Variations